Aspectize/EvoHtmlToPdf/README.md

 b/ Pdf is built from Html

 - build a string containing your html
-- provide a baseUrl
+- provide a baseUrl to display images
-- the pdfDocumentOptions contains the following options:
+- provide a dictionary with the following options:

 ```csharp